These 5 simple and inexpensive ways to update a builder grade bathroom will help you create a space you love without spending a ton of time and money!

 You probably could have guessed that this one was coming.
 My most favorite way to update any space is with organization.
 When I clear away the clutter and create an easy system for all of our must-have items, it always just feels like a breath of fresh air to me, and I immediately feel better about the space.

-Most recently we stacked these pretty mint drawer units and this bin + this bin to maximize vertical space in our master bathroom.
+Most recently we stacked these pretty mint drawer units and a few bins to maximize vertical space in our primary bathroom.

 We also added cube bins in our guest bathroom to help keep our cleaning rags neat and tidy...